Quantum-Enhanced LLM Efficient Fine Tuning: Abstract

 \section{Abstract}

-Low-Rank Adaptation (LoRA) enables efficient fine-tuning of pre-trained language models via low-rank matrix approximation, which is effective in many scenarios.
-However, its low-rank representation capacity is constrained in complex tasks or high-rank dependency settings, potentially limiting model adaptability.
-Addressing the expressive bottleneck of classical low-rank approximation in fine-tuning large language models, this paper proposes a parameter-efficient fine-tuning method based on a Quantum Weighted Tensor Hybrid Network (QWTHN), which leverages Quantum Neural Network (QNN).
-The study investigates quantum-classical hybrid parameter-efficient fine-tuning in low-rank spaces.
-QWTHN decomposes pre-trained weights into quantum neural network and tensor network representations, utilizing quantum state superposition and other methods to break through classical rank limitations.
-Experiments show that the proposed quantum fine-tuning technique for large models approaches or even surpasses the parameter efficiency of LoRA.
-On the CPsyCounD and R1-Distill-SFT datasets, QWTHN, compared to classical LoRA, reduces training loss by up to 15\% while using 76\% fewer parameters, and achieves an 8.4\% performance improvement on the CPsyCounD test set.
-This research not only realizes lightweight and efficient adaptation of quantum resources to billion-parameter models but also validates the practical path of quantum hardware driven by large model tasks, laying the first engineering-ready technical foundation for future quantum-enhanced AGI systems.
+Low-Rank Adaptation (LoRA) enables efficient fine-tuning of pre-trained language models through low-rank matrix approximation, achieving effectiveness in many scenarios.
+However, its representation capacity is constrained in complex tasks or high-rank dependency settings, potentially limiting model adaptability.
+To overcome the expressive bottleneck in classical low-rank approximation for fine-tuning large language models (LLMs), we propose \textbf{Q}uantum \textbf{T}ensor \textbf{H}ybrid \textbf{A}daptation (QTHA), a parameter-efficient fine-tuning method that integrates a quantum neural network (QNN) with a tensor network.
+QTHA explores quantum tensor hybrid fine-tuning within low-rank spaces by decomposing pre-trained weights into quantum neural network and tensor network representations, leveraging quantum state superposition to overcome classical rank limitations.
+Experiments demonstrate that QTHA achieves performance comparable to or surpassing LoRA in parameter-efficient fine-tuning.
+Compared to LoRA, QTHA reduces trainable parameters by 76\% while reducing training loss by up to 17\% and improving test set performance by up to 17\% within the same training steps.
+This research not only enables lightweight adaptation of quantum resources to the billion-parameter models but also validates the feasibility of quantum hardware optimization driven by LLM tasks.
+It establishes the first engineering-ready foundation for future quantum-enhanced Artificial General Intelligence (AGI) systems.